yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     cd /home/jake/node/data
     ```

 2. Run the IRI.
-Change `jake` to your Linux username.
+Change `jake` to your Linux username and `$VERSION` to the version of the IRI that you downloaded.

     ```bash
     java ${JAVA_OPTIONS} -Xms${JAVA_MIN_MEMORY} -Xmx${JAVA_MAX_MEMORY} -Djava.net.preferIPv4Stack=true -jar /home/jake/node/iri-${VERSION}.jar
     ```
     The IRI should start to log its activity to the output.

-    To make the IRI read your config.ini file, add the path to it after the `-c` flag.
+    To make the IRI read your `config.ini` file, add the path to it after the `-c` flag.
 For example:

     ```bash
     java ${JAVA_OPTIONS} -Xms${JAVA_MIN_MEMORY} -Xmx${JAVA_MAX_MEMORY} -Djava.net.preferIPv4Stack=true -jar /home/jake/node/iri-${VERSION}.jar -c /home/jake/node/config.ini